"They strapped on their cauldrons, stood poised to fly,

 - Quidditch Through the Ages author Kennilworthy Whisp wondered whether the "Scottish warlock" mentioned by Gertie Keddle at a game played on Queerditch Marsh had introduced the concept of flying rocks from Creaothceann (QA3).

-The Scottish (and Irish) Gaelic word "ceann" means head and the word "creach" (or "creagh") is a raid or foray - or the plunder and booty therefrom.
+The Scottish (and Irish) Gaelic word ceann means "head" and the word creach/creagh is a "raid or foray" - or the plunder and booty obtained thereon (Dictionary of the Scots Language).